Start9Labs/documentation/site/source/developer-docs/packaging.rst

         make

 #.
 Sideload & Run
-    - In the embassyOS web UI menu, navigate to `Embassy -> Settings -> Sideload Service`
+    - In the StartOS web UI menu, navigate to `Embassy -> Settings -> Sideload Service`
     - Drag and drop or select the ``hello-world.s9pk`` from your filesystem to install
     - Once the service has installed, navigate to `Services -> Hello World` and click "Start"
     - Once the Health Check is successful, click "Launch UI" and verify you see the Hello World page